naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy: Oh hey!
 A suspiciously highly detailed rat!

-Nadine Happy: (looking at the sides of the road) Ohhh...
+Nadine Happy: (looking at the sides of the road, spotting the rat) Ohhh...
 Weird!

 Scruffy: Not as weird as the monument we're going to see!